 On the other hand, video resumes have one big downside: they require the employer to spend several minutes on reviewing a single candidate.

 At the time when each resume is scanned in just a couple of seconds, suggesting the HR manager dedicate 20 times more time to viewing a video resume may seem presumptuous.
 Plus, many employers, particularly in the US, are wary of video resume for the same reason they are wary of asking the applicants to include photos in their resume – out of the fear of breaking anti-discrimination laws.

 However, if you’re entirely sure your chances of getting hired will significantly benefit from sending a video resume, you should do it – and here is how to do it the right way.

 How to Create a Winning Video Resume

 Making a video resume that will improve your prospects of landing a job isn’t something you can do on a whim – it takes a lot of planning to create a positive presentation of you as a candidate in a video format.
 Here are some tips on making a successful video resume.

-The purpose of a video resume is to do something a regular resume cannot – showcase your professional demeanor and presentation skills.
-However, it doesn’t need to be long to make the right impression on the HR manager.
+The purpose of a video resume is to do something a regular resume cannot – showcase your professional demeanour and presentation skills.
+However, it doesn’t need to be too long to make the right impression on the HR manager.

 You may be tempted to record a 5-minute video listing your skills, work experience, and qualifications, but if you put yourself in the position of the employer, you will realize that even if they are incredibly interested in what you have to say, they just don’t have the time to watch your creation in full.